Uses of Lemon balm tea goes back some 2000 year. Lemon Balm is mentioned as a medicinal herb in the writings of both the Greeks and Romans.

-If you take sedatives, medication of glaucoma treatment, or thyroid you need to exercise caution when using Lemon balm.
+If you take sedatives, medication of glaucoma treatment, or thyroid you need to exercise caution when using this herb.

 Pregnant and breastfeeding women should talk to their professional health care providers before using Lemon balm products.

-Although the herb has a long history in traditional medicine, you should be cautious about using it for medicinal purposes with children.
+Although the herb has a long history in traditional medicine, there is no data to confirm that it is safe for children to consume.